lys200/final_project_py/README.md

-suppression batiment-> suppression salles-> supression horaire salle. to do in gestion batiment: suppression horaires to do in gestion salles: suppressions salle -> sup horaire
+suppression batiment-> suppression salles-> supression horaire salle. to do in gestion batiment: suppression horaires to do in gestion salles: suppressions salle -> sup horaire to do in gestioncours: suppression cours -> sup horaire